History of Polish Sausages

 Professional sausage makers in action.

-Although we do love the latest achievements in science and technology, we feel that the simple time proven methods of sausage manufacturing will still create higher quality products.
+Although we do love the latest achievements in science and technology, we feel that the simple time-proven methods of sausage manufacturing still create higher-quality products.
 It may not last as long on the shelf or in a refrigerator, it may lose its pink color sooner, but it will definitely taste better.
 I do not care much how pretty and plump they are, as they will not hang on the wall among my paintings and photographs.
 I am going to eat my sausages and I want them to be good.

 As we have mentioned before the best quality sausages were made in Poland until the collapse of the Berlin Wall in 1989.
-Then in 2004 Poland joined the European Common Market and the situation deteriorated even further.
-Joining an organization of this kind is like living in a community controlled apartment complex.
-You lose your freedom and decision making and have to submit to regulations that are forced on you, be it the height of the grass on your lawn, the amount of guests you can accomodate overnight or until what time you can make noise.
+Then, in 2004 Poland joined the European Common Market, and the situation deteriorated even further.
+Joining an organization of this kind is like living in a community-controlled apartment complex.
+You lose your freedom and decision-making and have to submit to regulations that are forced on you, be it the height of the grass on your lawn, the number of guests you can accommodate overnight, or what time you can make noise.

 Reprinted with permission from the book Polish Sausages